andrewheiss/quarto-wordcount/README.md

 format:
   html:
     citeproc: false
     filters:
-      - '/path/to/citeproc.lua'
+      - at: pre-render
+        path: "/path/to/citeproc.lua"
-      - '/path/to/wordcount.lua'
+      - at: pre-render
+        path: "/path/to/wordcount.lua"
 ```

 This creates a pandoc command that looks something like this, feeding